uga-libraries/web-archive-it-api/README.md

 * Python requests libraries: `pip install requests`

 # Scripts
-Prior to using any of these scripts, create a file configuration.py, modeled after configuration_template.py, and save it to your local copy of this repository.
+Prior to using any of these scripts, create a file named configuration.py, modeled after configuration_template.py, and save it to your local copy of this repository.

 ## collection_metadata_report.py
-Generate a CSV with all collection metadata in Archive-It:
+Makes a CSV with all collection metadata in Archive-It:
    * Collector - required
    * Creator
    * Date - required